Manojpatil123/Dockers/README.md

-# ML model deployment usinh docker and flask
+# ML model deployment using docker and flask